Keep Up With McLean!

 Our coeducational program, located at McLean SouthEast in Middleborough, Massachusetts, operates in an unlocked setting, maximizing each individual’s responsibility and capacity for self-control.
 The ART is a voluntary program so patients must be willing to participate in treatment.

 We specialize in treating teenagers who are struggling with psychiatric diagnoses such as ADHD, anxiety, depression, and bipolar disorder.
 We also offer a specialty track for those whose illness is complicated by a co-occurring substance use disorder.

 Groups and structured activities involve skills training, team building, preparing meals, and recreational therapy.
 These pursuits enhance daily living skills, build self-mastery and esteem, and provide a sense of autonomy and membership in a community.

 Teens and young adults can be referred to the program from home or any level of care, including inpatient, partial hospital, and outpatient.
 We offer a full range of services, including assessment and consultation, group therapy, skills training, education, medication evaluation and management, and family therapy.
 As part of the Center of Excellence in Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.

-At McLean SouthEast we also offer day program services, the McLean SouthEast Adolescent Partial Hospital Program, for teens who require intensive, structured treatment but are able to manage living at home.
+We also offer day program services.
+The McLean SouthEast Adolescent Partial Hospital Program, is ideal for teens who require intensive, structured treatment but are able to manage living at home.

 Our staff is composed of a multidisciplinary group of board-certified psychiatrists, licensed psychologists and clinical social workers, registered nurses, and expressive therapists.
 The ART staff specializes in making sophisticated assessments, diagnoses, and recommendations in complex situations.